Musxeto/musxeto/README.md

 **hit me up if:**

 * you need a coding buddy (react or mern projects are my fav)
-* you wanna nerd out about tech, music, or whatever
+* you wanna nerd out about music, books and stuff...
 * you have extra coffee (or cardamom chai, preferably)